 Thank you for understanding the importance of visitors to the healing process.
 We know that this can be a stressful time for you and your loved one.

 All visitors can enter though either the West Entrance by the parking garage or through the East Entrance by the Emergency Department.
-For those who have issues with parking or who need assistance, please utilize the Valet Service at the West Entrance.
-Valets are available at the West Entrance at no cost, Monday through Friday, 6:30 a.m. to 5:30 p.m.
+There is currently construction around the West Entrance which may impede access to the parking garage.
+We encourage visitors to use Valet Service at the East Entrance.
+Valets are available at the East Entrance (by the Emergency Room) at no cost, Monday through Friday, 6:30 a.m. to 5:30 p.m.

 All visitors will be asked to provide photo identification.
 Visitors’ names will be written by team members along with date, time in, destination and purpose.

 Patient- and Family-Centered Visitor Guidelines